bassmanitram/actions-for-nautilus/configurator/help.md

 selection.
 As already hinted at, though, it does!

 When specifying the command line you can use a number of placeholders as arguments to the command that will be replaced with various details of the files that are in the selection.
+Furthermore the placeholders at your disposal have different "flavors" that affect _how_ the extension executes the command that you have configured.